jmcclung3509/jessica-turner-portfolio-blog/content/blog/nuxt-ui.md

 ## Getting started with Nuxt UI

-1. In the terminal of your Nuxt project
+1. In your Nuxt project's terminal, run:

 ```console
 npm i @nuxt/ui
 ```

-2. Add the module to your nuxt.config file
+2. Add the module to your nuxt.config file:

 ```console
 export default defineNuxtConfig({